 Class teachers will use a Zone Board as a visual behaviour system display - Children in Nursery (N2) are introduced to the approach gradually.
 Reception children follow the system as below.
-The board is split into different colour sections from the bottom to the top as follows;
+The board is split into colour sections as follows;

-Gold/Silver/Green/Amber/Red Zone System
+Green/Amber/Red Zone System

-- ALL children will start EVERY day in the GREEN zone - If they are following the School Rules/showing good behaviour and cooperation skills, demonstrating kindness to others they can move up to SILVER and potentially GOLD. - If they have to be reminded more than twice about low level inappropriate behaviour e.g.; not listening to instructions, pushing in the line, not playing nicely with other children then they move to AMBER zone. - If children continue to persist with their inappropriate behaviour then they would move down to RED. - If they do something serious eg; hurt another child, act in a dangerous way, damage property deliberately then they move straight into the RED zone.
+- ALL children will start EVERY day in the GREEN zone - If they have to be reminded more than twice about low level inappropriate behaviour e.g.; not listening to instructions, pushing in the line, not playing nicely with other children then they move to AMBER zone. - If children continue to persist with their inappropriate behaviour or if they do something serious eg; hurt another child, act in a dangerous way, damage property deliberately then they move straight into the RED zone.

-NB If children are in AMBER zone but demonstrate they are trying to put right their behaviour they can always move back to GREEN or higher.
+NB If children are in the AMBER zone but demonstrate they are trying to put right their behaviour they can always move back to GREEN or higher.
+When a child is placed on the RED zone they must have 5 minutes time out in the classroom to reflect on their actions